RealOrangeOne/theorangeone.net/content/posts/static-vars.md

 ## The takeaway

-If there's 1 thing to take from this, it's not to store things at the object level unless you really have to.
+If there's one thing to take from this, it's not to store things at the object level unless you really have to.
 Fetching from an API likely doesn't need to store the responses themselves on the instance, and definitely doesn't statically.
 Defining variables on the class and in the constructor do different things in Python vs other languages.